-Credits: 1 (1 Class) is designed to provide a basis for understanding of medical terms, abbreviations, and symptomatic, procedural and operative terms used by healthcare professionals.
-This course is designed for nursing students.
+Credits: 1 (1 Class) Nursing Medical Terminology is designed to provide a basis for understanding of medical terms, abbreviations, and symptomatic, diagnostic, procedural, and operative terms utilized in nursing practice.
+These terms are used by the Associate Degree Nurse in all areas of practice including professional behaviors, communication, assessment, clinical decision making, caring interventions, teaching and learning, collaboration, and managing care.